MatteoBriscini/IOT-project/IOT_project3/iotDoc.md

 ### **Data receiving and message parsing**
 ![alt text](img\nodeRedschema2.png)<br>
-this block will receive up to 80 messages on "challenge3/id_generator" topic, and use the message id to get the correct row in the [challenge3.csv](challenge3.csv) file, based on the row content the flow will be reacting differently (as specified in requirement summary), in this phase the correct reaction is triggered. <br>
+This block will receive up to 80 messages on "challenge3/id_generator" topic, and it uses the message id to get the correct row in the [challenge3.csv](challenge3.csv) file; based on the row content, the flow will be reacting differently (as specified in requirement summary).
+In this phase the correct reaction is triggered. <br>
-when the flow has already received 80 messages or occurs in error (in every stage), the stop function sets "is ready?" to false stopping messages publishing on the "challenge3/id_generator" topic.
+When the flow has already received 80 messages or occurs in error (in every stage), the stop function sets "is ready?" to false, stopping messages publishing on the "challenge3/id_generator" topic.

 #### *Relevant JS function & blocks*
 * **mqtt input parser (on message)** <br>
-  parse the received MQTT message.
+  It parses the received MQTT message.
   ```
   global.set("receivedMessagesCounter", (global.get("receivedMessagesCounter")+1));  //increment the message counter
-  msg.payload = parseInt(msg.payload.id % 7711);  //comput the row number
+  msg.payload = parseInt(msg.payload.id % 7711);  //compute the row number
   return msg;
   ```
 * **get required csv tupla (on message)** <br>
-  select the correct row from the CSV file using the received id previously saved as a flow variable.
+  It selects the correct row from the CSV file using the received id previously saved as a flow variable.
 * **reaction choice switch** <br>
-  based on the receive message trigger the correct reaction, if required.
+  Based on the received message, if required it triggers the correct reaction.

 <div style="page-break-after: always;"></div>

 ### **Message reaction**
 ![alt text](img\nodeRedschema3.png)<br>
-the requirements ask to react to 2 different message classes: published and ack messages.
+The requirements ask to react to 2 different message classes: published and ACK messages.
 #### **Publish reaction**
-This block reacts to MQTT messages of class "Publish Message", in particular publishing messages with specified payload on the required MQTT topic.
-Additionally, if a message payload contains a temperature in Fahrenheit that payload is saved in the [filtered_pubs.csv](csv\filtered_pubs.csv) file and its value is plotted on a UI graph, a screenshot of this graph is provided below. <br> <br>
+In this phase the flow will react to MQTT messages of class "Publish Message", in particular publishing messages with specified payload on the required MQTT topic.
+Additionally, if a message payload contains a temperature in Fahrenheit, it is saved in the [filtered_pubs.csv](csv\filtered_pubs.csv) file and its value is plotted on a UI graph (a screenshot of this graph is provided below). <br> <br>
 ![alt text](img\tempGraph.png) <br> <br>
-As shown in the following example a single can contain multiple MQTT topics and payload, in this terms the "input data parser" function block has the role of splitting the input message (a single string) in two arrays with the topics and the payload of all the messages.
+As shown in the following example, a single message can contain multiple MQTT topics and payload.
+In this terms the "input data parser" function block has the role of splitting the input message (a single string) in two arrays, containing respectively the topics and the payload of all the messages.
   ```
   // received info & payload example, containing all the message payload and top where forward
   "Publish Message [hospital/room2], Publish Message [hospital/building5], Publish Message [hospital/department2]","{""range"": [4, 50], ""description"": ""Room Temperature"", ""type"": ""temperature"", ""unit"": ""C"", ""lat"": 66, ""long"": 92},{""type"": ""temperature"", ""lat"": 81, ""long"": 95, ""unit"": ""C"", ""range"": [3, 50], ""description"": ""Room Temperature""},{""description"": ""Room Temperature"", ""lat"": 55, ""unit"": ""K"", ""type"": ""temperature"", ""long"": 88, ""range"": [7, 41]},"